Flash09a14/TwoD/README.md

     public Sprite jumpSprite;
     public Sprite fallSprite;
-    public Sprite fireSprite; // new variable for the sprite when fire1 is pressed public float animationMaxSpeed = 0.5f;
+    public Sprite fireSprite; // new variable for the sprite when fire1 is pressed public Sprite leftFireSprite; // new variable for the sprite when fire1 is pressed on the left side public Sprite leftJumpSprite;
+    public Sprite leftFallSprite;
+    public float animationMaxSpeed = 0.5f;

     public Sprite[] idleSprites; // list of idle sprites